section-engineering-education/engineering-education/content/articles/build-a-static-nextjs-markdown-files-blog-with-typescript-mdx-tailwindcss/index.md

 On the server-side;

 - Fetch the content of the current post using `getStaticProps()`.
-The data of the article is serialized and returned as `source`, and `frontMatter`.
+The article's data is serialized and returned as `source`, and `frontMatter`.
-- Fetch the paths of the post at build time from the `getStaticPaths()`.
+- Fetch the post paths at build time from the `getStaticPaths()`.
 Also, return `fallback` to `false` so that every post path that is not generated at build time will generate a `404` error.

 On the client-side;